-This earlier engagement in the region was the forerunner to a larger policy engagement, which has seen Fellow of Jesus College, Dr. Shailaja Fennell, win an international bid, through Cambridge Enterprise, to lead over fifty international scholars in the writing of the first ASEAN (Association of Southeast Asian Nations) Development Report on Inclusion and Sustainability, which will be launched in the spring of 2021.
+This earlier engagement in the region was the forerunner to a larger policy engagement, which has seen Fellow of Jesus College, Professor Shailaja Fennell, win an international bid, through Cambridge Enterprise, to lead over fifty international scholars in the writing of the first ASEAN (Association of Southeast Asian Nations) Development Report on Inclusion and Sustainability, which will be launched in the spring of 2021.

 The network developed with the TIJ supported network also resulted in furthering new research collaborations in the region, contributing to concepts that framed the following academic work that has been recently published:

 Fennell, S. (2020) Women, Law and Collective Action : Examining negotiations to claim gender rights in China and India, in Anand, P. B., S. Fennell and F. Comim (eds.)
 The Handbook of BRICS and Emerging Economies, New York: Oxford University Press, 2020.

 Fennell, S. with M. Tanwir, Not Accepting Abuse as the Norm: local forms of institutional reform to improve reporting on domestic violence in Punjab, Journal of International Women's Studies, vol.2, issue 7.
 August 2019.

 If you would like to learn more about the research currently being undertaken in Southeast Asia, please contact its lead, Professor Shailaja Fennell.